Cyoda-platform/java-client-template/src/main/java/com/java_template/prototype/functional_requirement.md

 - **GET /owners/{technicalId}**: Retrieve owner details by technicalId.
 - **GET /adoptions/{technicalId}**: Retrieve adoption details by technicalId.

-This outline should give you a solid foundation for your 'Purrfect Pets' API app using an Event-Driven Architecture approach!
-Let me know if you need further clarification or additional entities.
+This document serves as a comprehensive guide for the development and implementation of the 'Purrfect Pets' API app.